jadevanh/healthyrecipes-analysis/README.md

 ></iframe>

 After this, we chose to create the column 'avg_rating` which creates a column for the mean rating of each recipe of all the ratings the recipe has received.
 This allows us to do calculations on the recipes using one metric as the rating.

 Then, we have decided to take the relevant columns from the dataset, dropping the following columns: `contributor_id`, `steps`, `description`, `user_id`, and `recipe_id`.
 We chose to save the irrelevant columns and kept the columns, `name`,`id`,`minutes`,`submitted`,`tags`,`nutrition`,`n_steps`,`n_ingredients`,`user_id`,`rating`, and `avg_rating`.
 These columns will aid in the data analysis.

---
+### Exploratory Data Analysis

+---
 ## Univariate Analysis
 For our univariate analysis, we explored the distributions of nutritional information that is often related to the health of a recipe.
 Here we have histograms describing the distribution of total fats and sugars for all recipes.